Meet Planful’s Analyst Assistant — your trusted AI-powered partner for finance, always ready for you.

 Narrow down the operational plan’s scope to a specific department, team, or focus area.

 Start big with the strategic plan, then narrow down to the operational plan.
-From there, focus on the tactical areas you need to see your plan through — in other words, a supporting action plan.
+From there, focus on the tactical areas you need to see your plan through.
+In other words, you need a supporting action plan.

 3. Identify key stakeholders